pelle/pelle.github.com/_posts/2012-07-08-thinking-in-datomic.md

 An entity is a collection of related facts.
 An entity is created by creating an entity id and mapping facts to it.
 These facts can change through time and datomic indexes and remembers this.

-Stuart Holloway from Datomic likes to point out that in real life data is not square.
+Stuart Halloway from Datomic likes to point out that in real life data is not square.
 A person table in a SQL database is a large square containing the same shaped facts about everyone.

 So while loosely speaking you can map Datomic's entity id to a